Gourav-334/Noteworks/Compiler Design/JavaTPoint {O}/1) Introduction.md

 - The executable file (***.a***) contains the parsing tables.
 - YACC program uses `yyparse()` function for parsing & `yylex()` for getting tokens.

+## **Topic - 11: Capabilities Of CFGs**

+- CFGs can define more programming languages than FA.
+- CFGs primarily uses laws of associativity & precedence.
+- They can describe nested structures & parts of codes which define beginning and end of something.